front-end-intermediate/DOM-Scripting/readme.md

 1. Request the top stories from a specific section of their publication and incorporate them into the layout

-### Part Two

-Refactor your JS file to use a helper method for `querySelector` and `querySelectorAll` following the instructions [here](https://gomakethings.com/an-easier-way-to-get-elements-in-the-dom-with-vanilla-js/).

 ```
 https://api.nytimes.com/svc/topstories/v2/{section_name}.json?api-key=1234_my_api_key_5678
 ```

+### Part Two

+Refactor your JS file to use a helper method for `querySelector` and `querySelectorAll` following the instructions [here](https://gomakethings.com/an-easier-way-to-get-elements-in-the-dom-with-vanilla-js/).

-## Reading etc.
+## Reading

 * Watch this video on Node and NPM: [Node.js Tutorial for Absolute Beginners](https://youtu.be/U8XF6AFGqlc) on YouTube
-* Install [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your laptop
-* Create a Github account

 ## VSCode

-Install [Visual Studio Code](https://code.visualstudio.com/) on your laptop.

 In this class we will be using [Visual Studio Code](https://code.visualstudio.com/) as our editor.
 We will discuss its features on an as needed basis.